frostdragonfyre/cybersecurity-learning-lab/overthewire/bandit/level-guides/bandit-level-01-to-02.md

 <img width="867" height="281" alt="image" src="https://github.com/user-attachments/assets/d2fee5c2-c7a7-4ce7-9def-981775c20dd3" />

-Before committing a screenshot, redact the password and any visible credential material.

 ## 10. What Is Really Happening

 In this level, you are learning that a filename and a command argument are not always interpreted the same way.